 Tip 6: Use battery saving mode

 While this mode is designed to make your tablet last longer when the battery is running low, it has another use – helping your tablet charge quicker.

-It limits how much your phone vibrates, limits the use of location services and background data (programs like email might not update unless you open them, for example).
+It limits how much your phone vibrates, and limits the use of location services and background data (programs like email might not update unless you open them, for example).

 While the tablet’s functionality will be reduced, it will be more usable than when in flight mode or switched off altogether.
 And crucially, it’ll charge quicker.
 Great stuff.